serverless/blog/posts/2018-08-29-win-followers-thought-leader-people-build-social-media-presence.md

   - AndreaPasswater
 ---

-I work at Serverless, Inc, where one of our main goals is to eliminate overhead so people have more time to do creative work.
+I work at Serverless, Inc, where one of our main goals is to eliminate overhead so people have more time to do engaging and creative work.
 This has become part of our company ethos as well.

-So much of our culture centers around empowering employees to be creative in and out of work.
+So much of our culture centers around empowering employees to do interesting things in and out of work.
 We have a distributed-first model where people can work remote, or work from home multiple days per week.
 We have a culture of “freedom with accountability”, which means—get your work done and make your meetings, but otherwise you run your own schedule.

 And now, we get to add another thing to this ever-growing list of initiatives: the thought leaders program.
 (Please forgive my exorbitant buzzword usage.)